riv-dev/image_alter/README.md

 ![alt text](/enter_alt.png "Enter ALT")

 ## Export to HTML
-1. Click Export button in the interface to export the html.
+1. Click Export button in the interface to save the html.
 ![alt text](/export.png "Export")